Trump teases Iran nuclear deal announcement

 European allies -- including the United Kingdom, France and Germany -- have encouraged Trump to remain part of the deal while acknowledging the agreement's flaws.
 US negotiators had been working with European counterparts to develop an ancillary agreement that would address Tehran's missile program and its support for radical groups in the Mideast.

+Iran's foreign minister has said Iran won't renegotiate.
+"Iran will not renegotiate what was agreed to years ago and has been implemented," Javad Zarif said in a video posted to YouTube on Thursday.
+"We will neither outsource our security nor will we renegotiate or add on to a deal we have already implemented in good faith."

+French President Emmanuel Macron issued his own warning Sunday, telling German magazine Der Spiegel that if the US leaves the deal, "we would open the Pandora's box.
+There could be war."
+He added, "I don't think that Donald Trump wants war."

-And in the last few weeks, a series of high profile visitors have come to Washington to outline the importance of remaining in the deal and the costs of leaving.
+Macron has been one of a series of high-profile visitors to come to Washington in the last few weeks to argue for remaining in the deal and to outline the costs of leaving.

-French President Emmanuel Macron and German Chancellor Angela Merkel made back-to-back visits in April, while British Foreign Secretary Boris Johnson spent Monday in Washington making media appearances and meeting with administration officials in an attempt to make a case for the deal.
+The French president and German Chancellor Angela Merkel made back-to-back visits in April, while British Foreign Secretary Boris Johnson spent Monday in Washington making media appearances and meeting with administration officials in an attempt to make a case for the deal.

 Appearing on one of the President's favorite TV programs, Fox & Friends, Johnson asked rhetorically what the US plan would be if Trump decides to opt out.
 Many in Washington wonder about the possibility of a military strike against Tehran - particularly with the recent appointment of National Security Advisor John Bolton, a hawk on Iran.